zph/session-manager-plugin/Casks/README.md

 # Homebrew Casks

-This directory contains Homebrew casks for installing the Session Manager Plugin and SSM CLI.
+This directory contains Homebrew casks for installing the Session Manager Plugin, SSM CLI, and SSM Port Forward.

 ## Installation